Jorge Rojas (politician)

-Jorge Enrique Rojas (c.
-1958) is a Colombian political scientist, diplomat, journalist, professor, and human rights defender who served as General Director of the Administrative Department of the Presidency of the Republic (DAPRE) from January to February 2025 during the Gustavo Petro administration.
+Jorge Enrique Rojas (born c.
+1958) is a Colombian political scientist, diplomat, journalist, professor, and human rights defender who served as general director of the Administrative department of the presidency from January to February 2025 during the Petro administration.

 Born in Santa Rosa de Cabal, Risaralda, Rojas holds the record for the shortest-serving cabinet-level agency official, serving only seven days.